-We have found that often when we point to a subject which we have judged to be an example of a scientific fossil we have provoked a reaction of defense.
+We have made the experience that often when we point to a subject which we judged to be an example of a scientific fossil we provoked a reaction of defense.
 In fact, questioning something to which one is accustomed and which one believes has proved to be correct is unpleasant.
 We can be convincing only by discussing a subject in all its details.
-This, of course, is not possible in the framework of one single article.
-In the following, we will therefore choose from our list of obsolete concepts only those subjects which we have already had published in recent years in the European Journal of Physics or in the American Journal of Physics.
+This, of course, is not possible in the frame-work of one single article.
+In the following, we will therefore choose from our list of obsolete concepts only those about which we had published already in recent years in the European Journal of Physics or in the American Journal of Physics.
 The following is, thus, nothing more than a review and résumé of other articles, where the respective subjects are discussed in more detail.

 The following presentations of seven examples will all be structured in the same manner.
 First, we will introduce the subject.
 Then we will describe what we believe is the inappropriateness or obsoleteness in the subject: the flaw.
-Finally, we will briefly explain how the subject came into being, i.e. what was the positive role it had played in the past: the origin.
+Finally, we will briefly explain how the subject came into being, i. e., what was the positive role it had played in the past: the origin.

-3.1.
-Actions at a distance
+a) Actions at a distance

-The subject.
-The teaching of mechanics begins with Newtonian mechanics and, thus, with the Newtonian view of the world.
+The subject: The teaching of mechanics begins with Newtonian mechanics and thus, with the Newtonian view of the world.
 One essential feature of this view is the existence of actions at a distance.
 A manifestation of actions at a distance in our teaching is for instance to say that a body A exerts a force on body B without mentioning the role which is played by the system which is mediating the interaction.

-The flaw.
-Since the great success of the first field theory, i.e. Maxwell's theory, we are convinced that actions at a distance are not an appropriate model of mechanical interactions (Herrmann and Schmid 1985a).
+The flaw: Since the great success of the first field theory, i. e.
+Maxwell's theory, we are convinced that actions at a distance are not an appropriate model of mechanical interactions (Herrmann and Schmid 1985a).

-The origin.
-Although Newton disliked the idea of an action at a distance the time was not yet ripe for constructing a local field theory.
+The origin: Although Newton disliked the idea of an action at a distance the time was not yet ripe for constructing a local field theory.

-3.2.
-Newton's laws
+b) Newton's laws

-The subject.
-Newton's three laws.
+The subject: Newton's three laws.

-The flaw.
-All of the three laws are, from the viewpoint of modern physics, no more than the expression of the conservation of momentum.
+The flaw: All of the three laws are, from the viewpoint of modern physics, no more than the expression of the conservation of momentum.
 The first and the third are statements of momentum conservation for two special situations.
 This becomes particularly clear when expressed in the momentum current picture.
-Indeed, when considering that a force is no more than another word for a momentum current Newton's laws read as follows.
+Indeed, when considering that a force is no more than another word for a momentum current Newton's laws read as follows:

-(1) The momentum of a body remains constant as long as no momentum current is flowing to or from it.

-(2) The rate of change dp/dt of the momentum of a body is equal to the momentum current F flowing into the body:
+- 1. The momentum of a body remains constant as long as no momentum current is flowing to or from it. - 2.
+The rate of change $d\mathbf{p}/dt$ of the momentum of a body is equal to the momentum current $\mathbf{F}$ flowing into the body:

-$\mathrm{d}\boldsymbol{p}/\mathrm{d}t = \boldsymbol{F}.$
+$d\mathbf{p}/dt = \mathbf{F}$

-(3) Whenever a momentum current is flowing between two bodies A and B, the current F_A entering body A is equal to the current F_B leaving body B.
+3. Whenever a momentum current is flowing between two bodies A and B, the current $F_A$ entering body A is equal to the current $F_B$ leaving body B.